 - representing local residents who successfully objected to the erection of a wind turbine at two separate hearings

-Stephanie has established a busy enforcement practice appears at a substantial number of enforcement inquiries concerning matters including sub-division of residential accommodation, change of use to A5 and change of use to a nightclub.
+Stephanie has also established a busy enforcement practice appears at a substantial number of enforcement inquiries concerning matters including sub-division of residential accommodation, change of use to A5 and change of use to a nightclub.
 Throughout all of Stephanie’s enforcement appeals in 2016, 2017 and so far in 2018, where acting for the Council, all of the Notices were upheld by the Inspector.

 She has experience of providing effective written submissions and has recently acted for the Royal Mail in this capacity both in persuading the LPA to grant permission for a scheme with substantial local objection and in initiating JR proceedings on behalf of Royal Mail Ltd.